Spicy Thanksgiving sides to heat up your holiday

 10. Jalapeño cheese buns

 Move aside, traditional bread rolls—make room for jalapeño cheese buns that bring both flavor and excitement to the table.
-The vibrant tang of pickled jalapeños melds seamlessly with the rich goodness of cheddar cheese and butter, creating a harmonious yet invigorating flavor profile that’ll elevate your Thanksgiving spread.

 11. Cranberry jalapeño dip